Year-End Tax Planning

-The holidays are here and people start thinking about year-end moves to minimize their taxes.
+The holidays are coming and people start thinking about year-end moves to minimize their taxes.
 Every week between Christmas and New Year’s Day we field a zillion questions on year-end tax planning.
-There are several pitfalls and traps to some of the ideas.
-We’ll talk about deductions in general.
+While some ideas are great, there are pitfalls and sucker-holes.
+We’ll talk about tax deductions in general.
 We’ll talk about last-minute tax moves.
 And Yes, we’ll talk about automobiles.
 They always seems to top the list of good ideas (or at least most business owners think so).
 First, let’s chat about the recent 2017 Tax Cuts & Jobs Act reform and how it applies to 2018.

 Some taxpayers have their refunds kept by the IRS because of back taxes, or other obligations such as student loans.
 In these situations, you can put yourself in a “tax due” position by decreasing your withholdings on your pay checks and putting more money in your pocket today.
 Yes, you will still owe whatever it is you owe, but at least the extra cash you pay in the form of excess income taxes withheld won’t be used to accelerate your debt payoff.